 The National Cancer Institute (NCI) established the Center for Global Health (CGH) in 2011 to help reduce the global burden of cancer.
 The CGH develops initiatives and collaborates with other NCI Divisions, NCI-Designated Cancer Centers, and countries to support cancer research and cancer research networks, promote cancer control planning, and build capacity in low- and middle-income counties.
 By coordinating US-based research with international partners, the NCI can make progress in cancer research more quickly, building on the investments made in cancer research around the world.

-As part of the NCI-Designated Cancer Centers network, Stephenson Cancer Center (SCC) has a responsibility to participate in the NCI’s mission to reduce the global burden of cancer.
-SCC investigators are actively involved in this effort.
+As part of the NCI-Designated Cancer Centers network, Stephenson Cancer Center has a responsibility to participate in the NCI’s mission to reduce the global burden of cancer.
+Investigators are actively involved in this effort.
 Current activities include:

 International Pancreatic Cancer Research Network

-Min Li, PhD, SCC’s Associate Director for Global Oncology, has developed
+Min Li, PhD, Stephenson Cancer Center’s Associate Director for Global

-an active international network of research collaborators in the field
+Oncology, has developed an active international network of research collaborators

-of pancreatic cancer.
-Partner institutions in this network include the
+in the field of pancreatic cancer.
+Partner institutions in this network

-Chinese National Cancer Institute, Shanghai Cancer Center, Tianjin Cancer
+include the Chinese National Cancer Institute, Shanghai Cancer Center,

-Center, Japanese National Cancer Institute, Seoul National University,
+Tianjin Cancer Center, Japanese National Cancer Institute, Seoul National

-All Indian Medical Sciences Institute, New South Wales University and
+University, All Indian Medical Sciences Institute, New South Wales University

 Research Affiliations with International Centers